RyanCardin15/AzureDevOps-MCP/README.md

 ### Available Tools

-> **Note:** By default, only a subset of tools are registered in the `index.ts` file to keep the initial implementation simple.
-See the [Tool Registration](#tool-registration) section for information on how to register additional tools.
+> **Note:** This implementation includes over 80 comprehensive tools covering all major Azure DevOps functionality areas.
+All tools are pre-registered and ready to use.
+See the [Tool Registration](#tool-registration) section for information on the complete tool set.

 ### Example: List Work Items